DanRQuinn/want-to-go/README.md

+# lab class 28

+an app with full crud that lets you add places you want to go and review them

 > A batteries-included Django starter project.
 To learn more try the books [Django for Beginners](https://djangoforbeginners.com), [Django for APIs](https://djangoforapis.com), and [Django for Professionals](https://djangoforprofessionals.com).